 BPD Suspends Downtown Parking Regulation

-Traffic enforcement in Bartlesville has seen a big push in the last couple months, but the Bartlesville Police Department is changing their approach.
+Traffic enforcement in Bartlesville has seen a big push in the last couple of months, but the Bartlesville Police Department is changing their approach.

 Police Chief Tracy Roles said the BPD is being selective in what they enforce as they continue to be cautious with COVID-19.
 He said if a person is driving in a manner that is a public safety risk, the BPD is going to address the issue.